 - Engaged in scholarship that is public, peer reviewed and critiqued.
 (Public dissemination)

 Once committee members have reviewed all portfolios, one awardee will be determined based on the committee’s feedback.

-The director of the Centers for Teaching and Technology (CT2), or a delegated member of the CT2 Center for Teaching and Learning staff, will work with the committee’s chair to facilitate the entire review and selection process.
+The director of the Centers for Teaching Excellence (CTE), or a delegated member of the CTE staff, will work with the committee’s chair to facilitate the entire review and selection process.